-The Stour Academy Trust currently consists of seven Academies across Kent.
+The Stour Academy Trust currently consists of eight Academies across Kent.
 Please click on the links below to view the websites of each Academy.

 Our Strategy for Growth